Cabra Chapel Windows Project

 An opportunity has arisen to have a set of brand-new windows installed in the Sisters’ Choir Chapel.
 The artwork for the windows has been created by Dominican Friar and world-renowned artist Father Kim En Joong OP.

-These magnificent works of art are of international and historical significance and will amplify the beauty of our historic Chapel in an extraordinary new way.
+These magnificent works of art will amplify the beauty of our historic Chapel in an extraordinary new way.

 Support the Cabra Chapel Windows Project